tranSMART-Foundation/transmart/README.md

 triggered manually.

 ### For MacOSX
 The loading scripts use the -e option from the function readlink.
-This is a function that is not in the readlink that is installed on Mac OSX, to bypass this problem you are required to install greadlink (stands for GNU readlink).
-After installing greadlink edit ~/transmart-data/samples/postgres/process_params.inc and on change readlink to greadlink (line 20).
+This is a function that is not in the readlink that is installed on Mac OSX.
+To bypass this problem you are required to install greadlink (stands for GNU readlink).
+After installing greadlink edit ~/transmart-data/samples/postgres/process_params.inc and change readlink to greadlink (line 20).
 Save the changes and the upload should work.

 ### Starting Solr

-To start a Solr instance with one core for Faceted Search and another for the sample explorer:
+To start a Solr instance with three cores for the browse tab, faceted search and sample explorer:

     make -C solr start